rschristopher/ischristtrue.com/src/ancient-views/apocrypha.md

 At a time when canonical texts were read publicly as part of liturgical worship, apocryphal texts were read in private with careful discernment.
 The closest we have today is the expression, "it's not for everybody".
-Like reading Dostoyevsky in order to better understand Christianity; this isn't something you'd see in liturgical worship, but this is something you'd read privately.
+Like reading Dostoyevsky in order to better understand Christianity; this isn't something you'd see in liturgical worship, but this is something you'd read at home.

 And again this is different than "occult", which is a modern concept born from enlightenment era "secret societies" where something should stay "hidden".
 Apocryphal texts were never hidden nor banned, they are just simply not canonical nor heretical.
 This doesn't fit into our modern worldview, which is unfortunate as this is a very useful category.
 Much of today's fiction and non-fiction could be classified as heretical, but a surprising amount of it would best be classified as apocryphal.
 For example, Aleksandr Solzhenitsyn's Gulag Archipelago is not the divinely inspired word of God, but it's also not false nor misleading, it'd rightfully be in the Apocryphal section in an ancient library.